needle-mirror/com.unity.memoryprofiler/Documentation~/selection-details-component.md

 ## Managed Fields

 This data group displays a table containing any fields in managed memory that the selected object contains.
-Some entries may involved hierarchies; select the parent entry to expand or hide sub-entries.
+Some entries might involve hierarchies; select the parent entry to expand or hide sub-entries.
 The table displays the following columns:

 * Name - the name of the field.
 * Value - the current value of the field when the snapshot was captured.